NeonHo/CSMLNotebook/CTF/Web入门/7-SQL注入.md

 select username, password from ctfshow_user2 where username != 'flag' and id = '9999' union select id, password from ctfshow_user2 where username = 'flag' limit 1;
 ```

-change username to id, so tha
+Change username to ID, so that avoiding the condition.

 ![[Pasted image 20241219064028.png]]